-However, this finding should be viewed with caution: 100 verified fictitious references in 51 articles are not statistically significant.
+However, this finding should be viewed with caution: 100 verified fictitious references in 51 articles are not statistically significa.
 Each article has dozens of references; Therefore, among tens of thousands of references, this number is statistically practically close to zero.

-Scientific references are also considered a kind of “unit of value” for researchers.
+Scieific references are also considered a kind of “unit of value” for researchers.
 They are used as career indicators to show how effective a researcher’s work has been among his peers.
 When the AI makes these referrals, their value is effectively devalued.

 However, the main question remains: Why couldn’t the researchers themselves check and validate the work of the language model?
 Obviously, they should know the actual list of articles they used in their research.